Toffoli gate

-In logic circuits, the Toffoli gate (also CCNOT gate), invented by Tommaso Toffoli, is a universal reversible logic gate, which means that any classical reversible circuit can be constructed from Toffoli gates.
-It is also known as the "controlled-controlled-not" gate, which describes its action.
-It has 3-bit inputs and outputs; if the first two bits are both set to 1, it inverts the third bit, otherwise all bits stay the same.
+In logic circuits, the Toffoli gate, also known as the CCNOT gate ("controlled-controlled-not"), invented by Tommaso Toffoli in 1980 is a CNOT gate with two control bits and one target bit.
+That is, the target bit (third bit) will be inverted if the first and second bits are both 1.
+It is a universal reversible logic gate, which means that any classical reversible circuit can be constructed from Toffoli gates.
+There is also a quantum-computing version where the bits are replaced by qubits.

+Description

+The truth table and permutation matrix are as follows (the permutation can be written (7,8) in cycle notation):

 Background

-An input-consuming logic gate L is reversible if it meets the following conditions:

-L(x) = y is a gate where for any output y, there is a unique input x.

-The gate L is reversible if there is a gate L′(y) = x which maps y to x.
+An input-consuming logic gate L is reversible if it meets the following conditions: (1) L(x) = y is a gate where for any output y, there is a unique input x; (2) The gate L is reversible if there is a gate L´(y) = x which maps y to x, for all y.

-From common logic gates, NOT is reversible, as can be seen from its truth table below.
+An example of a reversible logic gate is a NOT, which can be described from its truth table below:

 The common AND gate is not reversible, because the inputs 00, 01 and 10 are all mapped to the output 0.

 Reversible gates have been studied since the 1960s.
 The original motivation was that reversible gates dissipate less heat (or, in principle, no heat).

 More recent motivation comes from quantum computing.
-In quantum mechanics the quantum state can evolve in two ways, by Schrödinger's equation (unitary transformations), or by their collapse.
+In quantum mechanics the quantum state can evolve in two ways: by the Schrödinger equation (unitary transformations), or by their collapse.
 Logic operations for quantum computers, of which the Toffoli gate is an example, are unitary transformations and therefore evolve reversibly.

+Hardware description

+The classical Toffoli gate implemented in the hardware description language Verilog: